LillyMcBride2/learning-journal/learningMarkdown.md

 Now I'll show you just a few examples of Markdown in action.
 The slashes I'm about to use indicate a comment, something that is not code, just a little note to help people to better understand code.

-To make take text bold you can use either two stars or an uderscore at the beginning and end of the block of text.
+To make take text bold you can use either two stars or two uderscores at the beginning and end of the block of text.

 ---